Shi'ite militia kill dozens of Iraqi Sunnis in mosque shooting

 The West fears the programme aims to develop a nuclear weapons capability, while Iran insists it is peaceful.

-(Additional reporting by Michael Georgy in Baghdad, Stephanie Nebehay in Geneva, William Maclean and Michelle Moghtader in Dubai, John Irish in Paris, Anthony Deutsch and Thomas Escritt in Amsterdam, Belinda Goldsmith in London, James Mackenzie in Rome and Susan Heavey in Washington; Writing by David Stamp; Editing by Alastair Macdonald)
+(Reporting by Raheem Salman and Alexander Dziadosz; Additional reporting by Michael Georgy in Baghdad, Stephanie Nebehay in Geneva, William Maclean and Michelle Moghtader in Dubai, John Irish in Paris, Anthony Deutsch and Thomas Escritt in Amsterdam, Belinda Goldsmith in London, James Mackenzie in Rome and Susan Heavey in Washington; Writing by David Stamp; Editing by Alastair Macdonald, Howard Goller and Eric Beech)